Marcano-Pannuto-ERSP/set-rtc-time/README.md

 Sets the time of the RTC with accuracy of 0.02 seconds (accuracy can be changed with --range command line argument)

 Initializes the RTC by:
-- enabling trickle charging for backup battery
+- enabling/disabling trickle charging for backup battery
 - disabling unused pins
 - changing settings to specify disabling SPI in absence of VCC
 - enabling/disabling automatic RC/XT oscillator switching according to user input